SAN DIEGO (KGTV) - The caregiver of a boy found abandoned at an Encinitas Michael's craft store is facing charges of child abuse and petty theft.

 Desirae Harris, 42, pleaded not guilty on Friday.

-Employees found the boy wandering in the store on El Camino Real last month.
+Employees found the boy, Connor, wandering in the store on El Camino Real last month.
 Deputies searched the area and could not find his parents.

-Surveillance video showed the boy entering the Michael's with a woman, who left moments later.
-Hours after the child's picture was released to the public, his parents were located.
+Surveillance video showed Connor entering the Michael's with a woman, who left moments later.
+Hours after Connor's picture was released to the public, his parents were located.

-Harris’s attorney told 10News she had previously been the boy's caregiver but suffered a mental breakdown, unrelated to his care, and was hospitalized.
+Harris’s attorney told 10News she had previously been Connor’s caregiver but suffered a mental breakdown, unrelated to his care, and was hospitalized.

 The family eventually welcomed her back, but her attorney says she might not have been ready.